daattali/beautiful-jekyll/_posts/2023-04-18-solid-charp.md

 In this modified example, we introduced an interface called ICustomerRepository that the CustomerRepository class now implements.
 The CustomerService class is now dependent on the abstraction, rather than the concrete implementation of the repository.
 This adheres to the DIP because the CustomerService class now depends on an abstraction, rather than a concrete implementation.

 ## Conclusion:
-In conclusion, the SOLID principles are a set of guidelines for software development that emphasize the importance of building code that is easy to maintain, understand, and extend.
+In conclusion, the SOLID principles are a set of guidelines for software development that emphasize the importance of building code that is easy to maintain, understand and extend.
 By following these principles, developers can create software that is flexible, robust, and easy to change.

 In this article, we discussed each of the SOLID principles in detail, along with code examples in C# to demonstrate how to implement them.